applied-cyber/ac-web/content/events/25aut/_index.md

 weight: 96
 ---

+### Inside Censys: Mapping the Internet for Cyber Defense

+*Friday, November 7, 2025 at 4:30pm* \
+*Shriram 108*

+Join Aidan Holland, Senior Security Researcher at Censys, for a deep dive into how Censys maps the global Internet to uncover vulnerabilities and power cutting-edge cybersecurity research.
+He’ll unpack how Censys collects and analyzes Internet-wide data, share real-world stories from his work in malware analysis and threat hunting, and offer a look inside the daily life of a cybersecurity researcher.

+{{< figure src="flyers/2025-11-7-aidan-holland-censys.png" width=500 >}}

+**Speaker**: Aidan Holland

 ### AI Meets Cyber Defense: A Fireside Chat with Vineet Edupuganti on the Future of Autonomous Security

 *Friday, October 31, 2025 at 4:30pm* \